shanlichin2021/Right-to-Know-Demo/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify it for your own purposes.

+Testing llama deepseek to run locally run ollama pull deepseek-r1 in powershell wait for download then use ollama list to check if it installed and you should be set